Skip to main content

 #

 This challenge is essentially an 8-bit full adder, with two input bytes and a carryIn.
 Start by splitting the bytes, then connect the corresponding bits to 1-bit full adders.
 Chain the carryOut from one adder to the carryIn of the next.
-The final carryOut is connected to the output.
-This unlocks the Byte Adder.
+The carry in input is joined to the top adder and the final carryOut is connected to the output.

 Signed Negator